Guides

 Before you arrive, you should have been told where you are living, how much it will cost per term, per month or per week, and when you can move in.
 On arrival in Cambridge, you should normally go to the Porters’ Lodge of your college, where you can collect you room keys.
 It may be possible for international students to move into your accommodation before the start of term- you should check and arrange this with your college.

-If you wish to check-into your college accommodation prior to the standard accommodation initiating date (usually around 27th Sept), you can submit an application by emailing the Accommodation Team at your College.
+If you wish to check-into your college accommodation prior to the standard accommodation initiating date (approximately 1 October this year), you can submit an application by emailing the Accommodation Team at your College.
 Please mention you international student status and briefly justify your application.

 If you do not have college accommodation: